-- Unpaid in-school shop/lab activities to provide customer service opportunities under the direct supervision of the program instructor(s). - Unpaid job shadowing experiences that may include in-school or off-campus employer-based experiences under the supervision of a qualified employer representative who is working closely with the program instructor(s). - Paid or unpaid cooperative training experiences conducted at the employer's work location under the supervision of a qualified employer representative and under the direction of the program instructor.
+• Unpaid in-school shop/lab activities to provide customer service opportunities under the direct supervision of the program faculty.
+Shop activities reflect the objectives, experiences, competencies and evaluations required for each student to complete the program.

+• Unpaid job shadowing experiences that may include in-school or off-campus employer-based experiences under the supervision of a qualified employer representative who is working closely with the program faculty.

+• Paid or unpaid cooperative training experiences conducted at the employer's work location under the supervision of a qualified employer representative and under the direction of the program faculty.